 HIV is not a top of mind conversation starter for most straight guys and girls so many straight people believe HIV is not a health issue for the straight community; but they would be very mistaken.

 For years they wondered if it was ever going to be possible for them to start a family together?

-After months of sleepless nights, endless conversations and an exhausting search for what felt like the best thing for them, together they settled on the idea of altruistic surrogacy in Australia.
+After months of sleepless nights, endless conversations, and an exhausting search for what felt like the best thing for them, they both settled on the idea of growing their family through altruistic surrogacy in Australia.

-Ultimately both Ricki and Devesh decided they wanted to have a child who was biologically their own.
+Ultimately both Ricki and Devesh decided they wanted to have a child who was 'biologically' their own.